AlternativeSoap/SoapsQuest/README.md

 - PERMISSIONS.md with permission documentation
 - Inline YAML documentation in all config files
 - 10 example quests included

-🐛 **Known Beta Limitations**:
-- Quest creation GUI not yet implemented (planned for v1.1.0)
-- Quest progress export/import not available (planned for v1.2.0)
-- Quest chains/dependencies not yet supported (planned for v1.3.0)

 See [CHANGELOG.md](CHANGELOG.md) for detailed version history and upgrade notes.